pts/tinygpgs/README.txt

 * Only for interactive passphrase prompts, the standard Python module getpass.
 (Use --passphrase or similar to avoid the prompt.)

-tinygpgs is free software, MIT license.
+tinygpgs is free software released under the MIT license.
 There is NO WARRANTY.
 Use at your risk.

 Default encryption settings: